 - Right-click on the ‘Test Plan’ node

 Input fields of the ‘setUp Thread Group’ element:

 ‘setUp Thread Group’ element has the following input fields:

 - Name: To provide setUp Thread Group name.
 It could be a Test Case/Test Scenario name

 - Comments: To write the comment related to setUp Thread Group

 - Action to be taken after a Sampler error: Actions taken in case of sampler error occurs, either because the sample itself failed or an assertion failed etc. The possible choices are:

 - Continue: When an error occurs then ignore the error and continue with the test.

 - Start Next Thread Loop: When an error occurs then ignore the error, start next loop and continue with the test

-- Stop Thread: When an error occurs then stop the current thread only which has the error.
+- Stop Thread: When an error occurs, stop the current thread only with the error.

-- Stop Test: When an error occurs then stop the entire test when the current sampler of other threads completed the execution.
+- Stop Test: When an error occurs, stop the entire test when the current sampler of other threads completed the execution.

-- Stop Test Now: When an error occurs in any thread then the entire test will stop abruptly.
-Any current samplers execution may interrupt.
+- Stop Test Now: When an error occurs in any thread, the entire test will stop abruptly.
+Any current sampler execution may interrupt.

 - Number of Threads (Users): Number of users to simulate during the performance test.